 But what is a private foundation?
 Moreover, is the hassle of setting one up worth the return?
-In this article, we’ll explore the types, benefits, and rules of private foundations.
+In this article, we’ll explore the types, benefits, and rules.
 You can also find out how to start a charitable foundation of your own.

 Defining a Private Foundation

 A private foundation is an independent legal entity that is formed solely for charitable purposes, according to Foundation Source.
 Funding for a private organization generally comes from a single individual, a family, or a corporation.

 Control of the private foundation can stay with the donor, depending on how one drafts the charter.
 So, forming one that gives more control to the founder/donor allows flexibility that entities like a public charity don’t allow.
 The donor determines the foundation’s mission, who is on the its board, where to invest the funds, and how and where the it gives funds away.
 Foundations can exist without a determined end date, allowing the donor to continue giving to it as long as it exists.
 Since it can exist in perpetuity, a foundation can become a living family heirloom that is passed down through generations.

 The IRS considers many private foundations as nonprofits.
 They consider contributions to them as tax deductible, and thus can reduce the donor’s income tax.
 The donor can also avoid capital gains taxes, depending on the features of the property one contributes to the private foundation.
 Donors can enjoy a reduction or elimination of potential estate taxes on assets within the private foundation.
 The reason for this is that those assets become separate from a donor’s personal estate.

 Some private foundation examples that currently exist include the Bill and Melinda Gates Foundation, the Walton Family Foundation, and the Coca-Cola Foundation, Inc.